- About MagicEngine

 I need to disappoint you: MagicEngine does not support running TurboGrafx16-CD/PC Engine CD games via ISO files.
 And the authors of MagicEngine intend to never add ISO support.
 It's a shame because MagicEngine is the #1 emulator.
 Anyhow, hope isn't lost.
 There are two workarounds you can try.

-The easiest way to play games from ISO is to use another emulator: Mednafen.
-This is a multi-system emulator.
-It's not the most user friendly, but it works and loads ISOs fine.
+The easiest way to play games from ISO is to use another emulator: RetroArch.
+This is a popular multi-system emulator that loads ISOs easily and effectively.

 Workaround 2: Burn your CD games to CD